 Well, let’s start with the jacuzzi.
 Starting your day with a communal lady soup bath is a truly refreshing way to start any morning.
 The hot healing jets of the jacuzzi get my workout sore muscles to unwind before I get ready to sweat, sweat, sweat in one of the multiple steam rooms.
-Honestly, I find it easier to relax and meditate at the Korean day spa because if there are other ladies around me having conversations, I can usually tune out the loud talking when it’s in another language I cant decipher.
+Honestly, I find it easier to relax and meditate at the naked Korean day spa because if there are other ladies around me having conversations, I can usually tune out the loud talking when it’s in another language I can’t decipher.

 I usually drink about a gallon of water while at the spa, in between sweating and sweating and sweating some more.
 This helps to cleanse out my system to start the new day.
 Why do I spend two or three hours at the spa every time?
 Well, besides running to the bathroom every thirty minutes because I drink a gallon of water, in between all that sweating, I also try to visit the red clay room to help detoxify (and the infrared rays help the bodies cells to remain active and can lead to better sleep quality, help with body aches and anxiety.)
-I always try to spend some time in the Jade room, where the infrared rays naturally release magnesium, and calcium and your body be more alkaline.
+I always try to spend some time in the jade room, where the infrared rays naturally release magnesium, and calcium and your body can be more alkaline.

 After I leave the spa I always feel like I just had an amazing sleep or a shit ton of espresso.
 It’s such a relaxing way to stay my day.
 And then I sit in traffic for an hour and have to take a whiff of Panic Button essential oil every five minutes.
 A good friend of mine recommended keeping essential oils in my car for when traffic starts to bug the shit out of me.
-This right here, is an amazing zen idea!
+This right here is an amazing zen idea!
 I don’t drive without essential oils now.

 Are you ready to unwind from technology, put down your Ipad and have a spa morning?
 Or maybe relax poolside with some detox tea?
 Need a good book for a relaxing morning by the pool?
-On the subject of Korea, if you are looking for your next book you can simply not put down you have to check out this one, about a Korean defector.
+On the subject of Korea, if you are looking for your next book you can simply not put it down you have to check out this one, about a Korean defector.
 This book will seriously blow your mind.
-A morning at the Korean day spa is simply the best way to have a few free digital hours in this crazy technology obsessed world of ours.
+A morning at the Korean day spa is simply the best way to have a few free digital hours in this crazy technology-obsessed world of ours.